-Health, Safety and Environment management within the petroleum industry continues to be a significant area of interest among stakeholders everywhere and Africa is no exception.
+Health, Safety and Environment (HSE) management within the petroleum industry continues to be a significant area of interest among stakeholders everywhere and Africa is no exception.

 The oil industry in Africa has seen remarkable growth in recent years with new countries exploring and producing oil on both onshore and offshore assets.